-Research
+Research Public Philosophy

-Research
+Research Public Philosophy

 A paper about why fixing reference by maximizing knowledge (Williamson 2007) is ultimately unpromising.